-The "standard" compensation for LT1578 is a 100pF capacitor for C_C , with $R_C = 0$.
-While this compensation will work for most applications, the "optimum" value for loop compensation components depends, to various extents, on parameters which are not well controlled.
-These include inductor value (\pm 30% due to production tolerance, load current and ripple current variations), output capacitance (\pm 20% to \pm 50% due to production tolerance, temperature, aging and changes at the load), output capacitor ESR (\pm 200% due to production tolerance, temperature and aging), and finally, DC input voltage and output load current.
+The "standard" compensation for LT1576 is a 100pF capacitor for C_C , with $R_C = 0\Omega$.
+While this compensation will work for most applications, the "optimum" value for loop compensation components depends, to various extent, on parameters which are not well controlled.
+These include inductor value ($\pm 30\%$ due to production tolerance, load current and ripple current variations), output capacitance ($\pm 20\%$ to $\pm 50\%$ due to production tolerance, temperature, aging and changes at the load), output capacitor ESR ($\pm 200\%$ due to production tolerance, temperature and aging), and finally, DC input voltage and output load current.
 This makes it important for the designer to check out the final design to ensure that it is "robust" and tolerant of all these variations.

-One way to check switching regulator loop stability is by pulse loading the regulator output while observing the transient response at the output, using the circuit shown in Figure 13.
+I check switching regulator loop stability by pulse loading the regulator output while observing transient response at the output, using the circuit shown in Figure 13.
 The regulator loop is "hit" with a small transient AC load current at a relatively low frequency, 50Hz to 1kHz.
 This causes the output to jump a few millivolts, then settle back to the original value, as shown in Figure 14.
 A well behaved loop will settle back cleanly, whereas a loop with poor phase or gain margin will "ring" as it settles.
 The number of rings indicates the degree of stability, and the frequency of the ringing shows the approximate unity-gain frequency of the loop.
 Amplitude of the signal is not particularly important, as long as the amplitude is not so high that the loop behaves nonlinearly.